 Cascading waterfalls, overlooking views of scenic exhibits, vibrant foliage and a vast array of exotic animals hailing from dozens of Asian countries are what make up Asia – Trail of the Tiger.
 From India to Japan, the Philippines to Russia, Malaysia to Sri Lanka, and Papua New Guinea to Myanmar, Asia – Trail of the Tiger is home to some of Asia’s most beautiful furry and feathered creatures.
-Come see your favorite red panda napping, the siamangs hanging around, the tiger cubs playing, the cutest otters snacking, and so much more!
+Come see your favorite red panda napping, the siamangs hanging around, the tiger cubs playing, the sun bear snacking and so much more!

 Asian Fairy Bluebird

 Scientific Name: Irena puella

 Found In: Southeast Asia including the countries of Nepal, Sri Lanka, China and the Philippines